TalaoDAO/oidc4vc-server/docs/source/internal.rst

 To log to the company Identity through Relay the manager will use a 2 parts username as  "manager_name.company_identity_name".

-NS is supported by SQLite3 with one DB per company for Managers and one DB for DID, Publickey and Alias.
+NS is today supported by SQLite3 with one DB per company for Managers and one DB for DID, Publickey and Alias (Migration to a decentralied support in progress).

 .. code-block:: python